Pegasus-pure/AI-Driven-Novel-Inference-Framework/README_EN.md

 Players can import any completed novel, and the system automatically extracts the world-setting, characters, and plot structure via LLM.
 The player then experiences the story as a "transmigrated background character" — revisiting classic canon scenes while also diverging from the main plot and exploring unknown side stories through choices.

-The project is inspired by miHoYo's *Varsapura* (City of Rain), targeting two audiences: "Revisitors" and "Discoverers".

 ### Core Experience

 - **Import & Play**: Drop in a completed novel text, AI automatically parses world-setting, characters, and plot